microsoft/winget-cli/doc/specs/#140 - ZIP Support.md

 ManifestVersion: 1.0.0
 ```

 This is not compliant with the actual schema v1.1.0.
-We need to specify which binary to add into
+We need to specify which binary to add in
 PATH env var.
 Therefore, schema need to be updated to take knowledge of that information.

 ### Repack ZIP into MSI package